Skip to main content

 • Insert the SD card into the SKR Board.

-• Power on to flash the board
+• Power back on the printer to flash the board.

 18. Use Termius to SSH back into the printer in order to retrieve the boards serial id.